educoreai-lotus/LearnerAI/POSTMAN_TEST_STEPS.md

 ## 📋 Step 4: Generate Learning Path (Triggers All 3 Prompts)

-**Purpose:** This is where Gemini API and all 3 prompts are executed!
+**Purpose:** After skills gap is created, trigger learning path generation.
+This is where Gemini API and all 3 prompts are executed!

+**⚠️ Important:** In production, Skills Engine would automatically call this endpoint after sending the skills gap.
+For testing, we call it manually.

 **Request:**
 - **Method:** `POST`